olcf/intro_C_workbooks/C_Play/README.md

 `{  ` Do this loop with all the code contained in the brackets.

 So, if you have entered 6 for the number of rows, this loop will start at 3, (6/2), and then move to 5, (3+2), and then to 7, (5+2), but 7 is greater than the number of rows, (6), so the loop will stop running before it executes that third iteration.
-If you compile and run the original code, heart.c, you will see that if you pick 6 rows, the top half circles of the heart are only two rows tall.
+This means the top of the heart will be two rows tall.

 The `%d` is formatting that tells the program to print an integer.